Home / Itinerary

 5. Bottled water and snacks throughout the trip.

-6. Simple western breakfast whenever possible.
+6. Simple Western breakfast whenever possible.

 8. China domestic travel insurance.